DC-21/metablock_server/README.md

 Blockchain Asset Originality Verification:

 GET /api/verify/:assetId: Verify the originality of a blockchain asset.
 Replace :assetId with the ID of the asset you want to verify.
 This endpoint requires authentication, so include the JWT token obtained during login in the request headers.

+Contributing

+Contributions to this project are welcome!
+If you have any suggestions, bug fixes, or feature requests, please feel free to open an issue or submit a pull request on GitHub.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.